Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

 #1 – Instant Cooling Towels

-First things first, Orange County can get pretty damn hot year round- you gotta come ready for the sun.
-Get these magical towels wet with water of any temperature (that’s right, it doesn’t even have to be cold) and drape them over your kids’ (and your own) neck to stay cool for hours.
+First things first, Orange County can get pretty damn hot year round so you gotta come ready for the sun.
+Get these magical towels wet with water of any temperature (that’s right, it doesn’t even have to be cold) and drape them over your kid’s (and your) neck to stay cool for hours.

 #2 – Non-Aerosal Spray Sunscreen

 I do try to avoid the aerosol variety, though.
-They’re not good for your kiddos’ lungs and they don’t travel well on planes.
+They’re not good for your kids’ lungs and they don’t travel well on planes.

 This mineral-based sunscreen from Babyganics fits the bill perfectly.
 It provides broad spectrum UVA/UVB protection and is free of PABA, phthalates, parabens, fragrances and nano-particles to boot.